ramyaramaswamy21/Media-Device-Architectures/README.md

         -Lose by colliding with evil cricket and then losing the mini game by colliding with rice falling down -Shan Yu can send you back to the beginning of your cricket count to 0 constantly if you keep colliding with him without killing him

-# Thank you for your feedback on M1, M2, and M3 and all your help during office hours and on teams Sydney!!
-I really appreciate it :) <3